What's new in Kotlin 1.7.20

 convention has been deprecated.
 Instead, you can still usekotlin.targets { fromPreset() }

-, but we recommend using more specialized ways to create targets.Target accessors auto-generated by Gradle are no longer available inside the
+, but we recommend setting up targets explicitly.Target accessors auto-generated by Gradle are no longer available inside the

 kotlin.targets { }